maniartech/conductor/wip/CONTEXT_ENHENCEMENT.md

 - Add Deadline() and Value() methods delegating to c.ctx to implement context.Context.
 - Replace internal time.AfterFunc timer with std deadline cancellation; keep IsExpired/GetRemainingTime by reading ctx.Deadline().
-- Update NewContext/WithDeadline/WithTimeout to return (Context, CancelFunc) or keep Cancel() but don’t expose it on the public interface; provide a separate Controller interface as needed.
+- Update NewContext/WithDeadline/WithTimeout to return (Context, CancelFunc) or keep Cancel() but don't expose it on the public interface; provide a separate Controller interface as needed.
 - Decide on value semantics: either remove Get/Set or add parent read‑through and typed helpers; avoid string keys in examples.
 - Introduce CancelWithReason and Err() powered by context.WithCancelCause/context.Cause.
 - Ensure config inheritance is copy‑safe (no shared mutation) and document it.